 Before becoming a screenwriter, she worked extensively as a production freelancer in various departments.
 Her professional credits include HBO’s The Leftovers, Syfy series Hunters and Childhood’s End, teen series Nowhere Boys, unscripted shows Real Housewives Of Melbourne and Formal Wars, and feature films Cut Snake and Paper Planes.

-Her fiction work has been published in Nightmare magazine, Aurealis magazine, Interzone, Dark Tales, and has been reprinted in anthologies such as Year’s Best Australian Fantasy & Horror and Focus 2013: Highlights of Australian Short Fiction.
-Her short story “The Nest” was nominated for an Australian Shadows Award from the Australian Horror Writers’ Association, and her short story “Monday-child” was voted by Aurealis subscribers as Best Story of 2013.
+Her fiction work has been published in Nightmare Magazine, Aurealis Magazine, and Interzone, and has been reprinted in various ‘Best Of’ anthologies.
+Her short story ‘The Nest’ was nominated for a Shadows Award from the Australian Horror Writers’ Association, and her short story ‘Monday-child’ was voted by Aurealis subscribers as Best Story of 2013.

 Catherine graduated in 2011 with a double degree in Arts/Law from the University of Melbourne.